 The Advanced Platinum Series P450 series provides a vegetative coverage of 4.5′ by 4′ and a bloom coverage of 3′ by 2.5′ with a PAR value of 1385.
 The Advanced Platinum Series P600 provides 6′ by 3.75′ vegetative coverage and 5′ by 2′ bloom coverage with a PAR of 1535.

 When it comes to PAR and coverage, Advanced Platinum LED is a top contender among even the best of brands.
 The best might seem like it’s the Advanced Platinum P600, but when you’re looking at PAR value compared to coverage, your best bet is the Advanced Platinum LED 450.
 This light also comes with a complete 5-year warranty.

 Advanced Platinum LEDs only use top of the line LEDs from Bridgelux and Cree.
 These are such high quality and focus on consistent performance from the diodes that they’re unaffected by surges and hardly ever require bulb changes.

-These LEDs are meant to run for 100,000 hours, and each diode is assisted with a 90-degree lens to concentrate the light towards your plants.
+These LEDs are meant to run for 100,000 hours.
+Each diode is assisted with a 90-degree lens to concentrate the light towards your plants.

-Advanced Platinum LED is using a 3-watt LED panel which is most common in growing lights.
+Advanced Platinum LED is using a 3-watt LED panel, which is most common in growing lights.
 Even the most powerful lights are using 3-watt chips.
-Occasionally exceptionally expensive lights use 5-wattage chips, but there is only a slight difference.
+Occasionally costly lights use 5-wattage chips, but there is only a slight difference.